Dmytro1991ua/Heavy_Tunes/README.md

 # Heavy_Tunes

-As a huge fan of Hard Rock and heavy metal and to be totally honest with any offshoot of those styles of music, I have been inspired to create a simple version of some sort of iTunes app but related to heavy music.
+As a huge fan of Hard Rock and Heavy metal and to be totally honest with any offshoot of those styles of music, I have been inspired to create a simple version of some sort of iTunes app but related to heavy music.

 ***Heavy__Tunes*** is a light version of iTunes which basically dedicated to the music of Gods, which is Hard Rock and Heavy Metal by the way.
 The project includes a custom video, audio, and radio players.